Want to learn the creative Adobe apps?

 Personal Stuff

-I've been drawn to art for as long as I can remember.
-Even now, the smell of crayons and Play-Doh takes me straight back to those early days.
-I still can't walk past a stationery shop without being tempted by fresh pads, pencils, and pens.
+Creativity has been part of my life for as long as I can remember.
+Even now, the smell of crayons or Play-Doh takes me straight back to those early days, and I still can’t walk past a stationery shop without being tempted by fresh notebooks, pencils, and pens.

-Growing up, I made my own comics by cutting letters from magazines and newspapers, sticking them together with whatever glue I could find.
-Every bit of pocket money — plus what I earned from a paper and milk round — went straight into comics and art supplies.
-I never did learn how to save!
+As a kid, I made my own comics by cutting letters and images from magazines and newspapers, sticking them together with whatever glue I could find.
+Most of my pocket money, along with what I earned from my paper and milk rounds, went straight into comics and art supplies.
+Saving money never really stood a chance.

-I’m also lucky enough to work as a graphic designer for a leading UK cookware brand, keeping me connected to the creative world every day.
+Alongside training and speaking, I also work as a graphic designer for a leading UK cookware brand, which keeps me closely connected to the creative industry and the realities of day-to-day design work.

 The Computer Years